Offset-Movement/ent-portals/README.md

 Giving voice to nature, is not all about an inclusion in decision-making.
 It's also, that those portals are where we'll be observing the story of that neighbourhoods' activities in time, on the are-taking; while we'll be generating artworks through all those data and interactions.

+When the app is opened, zoom-out a little and see the trees, and click one to see a card nearby, ready to tell stories through..

+(as-is, that's all we got. to be continued ...)

 ## Background

 Back in 5-6 February, co-imagined and developed during [Sovereign Nature Initiative's (northern) Winter 2022 Hackathon](https://sovereignnature.com/winter-2022-hackathon-challenge)